sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-agent.md

                 community: public
                 port: 161
                 timeout: 120s
             collectPeriod: 1m30s # Customized
     ```

 > **Warning**: Collecting metrics too frequently can cause CPU-intensive workloads.

 #### Connectors

-When running **${solutionName}**, the connectors are automatically selected based on the device type provided and the enabled protocols.
+When running **MetricsHub**, the connectors are automatically selected based on the device type provided and the enabled protocols.
 However, you have the flexibility to specify which connectors should be utilized or omitted.

 The `connectors` parameter allows you to enforce, select, or exclude specific connectors.
 Connector names or category tags should be separated by commas, as illustrated in the example below: